Peter William Humphrey: Early career

-Illegal acquisition of personal data
+Arrest and trial

-GlaxoSmithKline's China bribery
+GlaxoSmithKline's China bribery accusation

-In March 2013, secretly filmed sex videos of Mark Rilley, GlaxoSmithKline's then head in China, were emailed to 13 senior executives of the company, including the CEO Andrew Witty.
+In March 2013, secretly filmed sex videos of Mark Reilly, GlaxoSmithKline's then head in China, were emailed to 13 senior executives of the company, including the CEO Andrew Witty.
 According to The Sunday Times, the videos were accompanied by detailed accusations of the company's "pervasive bribery" in China made by an anonymous writer called "gskwhistleblower".

 Since April 2013, ChinaWhys was paid by British drug maker GlaxoSmithKline to investigate into the source of the sex tapes.
 Humphrey submitted his report on 6 June 2013 to GlaxoSmithKline reporting on his investigations.
 The Sunday Times said that Humphrey was unaware of the company's bribery allegations until June.
 In the same month, the Chinese police made public their investigations into GlaxoSmithKline's bribery in China.

 In July, the case went into legal processes.
 On 18 August 2013, Humphrey and his wife were arrested by Shanghai police.
-In May 2014, Mark Rilley was arrested due to allegations he was directly involved in and encouraged bribery.
+In May 2014, Mark Reilly was arrested due to allegations he was directly involved in and encouraged bribery.

-He was initially held at the Shanghai Detention Center and later moved to Qingpu Prison.
+Humphrey was initially held at the Shanghai Detention Center and later moved to Qingpu Prison.